felipemalli/felipemalli/README.us.md

 # Hey, I'm Felipe Vahia Malliagros <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="30px"> !

 I'm Felipe, 22 years old and live in Rio de Janeiro, capital.
 I'm a Back-End developer with Full-Stack knowledge.
-Despite the preference, I can also work with Front-End.
+Despite the preference, I can and like to work with Front-End.

 I did exact half graduation of civil engeneering and decided to change my career.
 As I love logic and solving problems, I only appreciated math's related subjects, which was one of the things that made me realize that I was in the wrong profession.